JOURNAL SUBMISSIONS GUIDELINES

 A. You must own the copyright to your submissions

-B. We acquire 6 months exclusive print and electronic rights, worldwide, from the day of issue publication
+B. We acquire 6 months exclusive print and electronic rights, worldwide, in English, from the day of issue publication

 C. We retain perpetual non-exclusive print and electronic rights in English thereafter

-D. Payment is an initial $15 advance on royalties, and royalties are calculated by dividing half the profit from sales of each specific issue between all contributors for that issue.
+D. Payment is an initial $20 advance on royalties for poems, or $30 advance on royalties for stories.
+Commissions pay $50.
+These rates reflect update policies beginning with our fourth issue, Life of Children.
+Previous rates still apply for past issues.
+Royalties are calculated by dividing half the profit from sales of each specific issue between all contributors for that issue.
 Editors who have worked on the issue in question, or who were doing work for the Academy while that issue was in preparation, equally divide half of what remains.
 The remainder belongs to the Academy for growth of the Journal and other activities.
 For writers, profit is divided proportionally by word count (1st issue, Life of Beasts) or by number of contributions (subsequent issues, according to revised policy.)

 E. Copyright always belongs to the author.